 Northstead has been the school of choice for generations of families in our local community.
 We are a fully inclusive; three form entry primary school for children from 4 to 11 years of age.
-Northstead is a large school, with capacity for 620 pupils.
+Northstead is a large school, currently 570+ pupils.
 However, I can assure you that your child will be treated as the individual they are in our close-knit school community.